 Explore this spelling list: Year 6, Term 2, Week 8: Prefixes: re-, il-, im-.
 Take advantage of these interactive exercises to help you spell accurately.
 Click on Learn, Games, Test, Print, or Write to explore all the available spelling tools.

-Understand how these common prefixes reverse meaning or indicate something is not true or not possible.
+This list explores common prefixes that reverse meaning of a root word or indicate that something is not true or not possible.

 |